pupilfirst/wd101-scripts/numbers-booleans-objects/accessing-data-in-js-objects/README.md

   user[''] = 'Cricketer'; // yes, even an empty string can be a property name user[1234] = 'India';

-  // All of these properties can only be accessed via dot notation.
+  // All of these properties can only be accessed via bracket notation.
 Try it out. console.log(user)
 ```